At a Glance

 What was the result?
 From the moment we opened the box, we were overwhelmed by delicious, enticing aromas.
 Once brewed, the Medium Roast was smooth and incredibly drinkable, with a medium-light body and a very well rounded flavor.

 And the Dark Roast?
-Expect a nutty, chocolatey flavor — and not a hint of bitterness.
+Expect a nutty, rich, chocolatey flavor — and not a hint of bitterness.
 The Hazelnut coffee was well-flavored, with just enough hazelnut to be satisfying, but not so much that it didn’t taste like coffee anymore.

 One caveat: this coffee is best without cream or sugar.
 If you’re a fan of black coffee or looking to cut creamer out of your diet, this smooth, low-key coffee may be ideal.
 The mellow, never-bitter flavor doesn’t need anything to tone it down.
 But if you like a splash of half and half or a spoonful of sugar, this coffee may not be quite bold enough to handle it.